-Legion Family: Members of The American Legion, American Legion Auxiliary, Sons of The American Legion and Legion Riders comprise the Legion family.
+L Legion Family Members of The American Legion, American Legion Auxiliary, Sons of The American Legion and Legion Riders comprise the Legion family, which has a combined membership of nearly 4 million.

-NEC: The National Executive Committee is the governing body for the national organization.
-The NEC meets proceeding National Convention, immediately following National Convention and also at midyear.
+N NEC: The National Executive Committee is the governing body for the national organization.
+The NEC meets proceeding National Convention, immediately following National Convention and also at mid-year, typically prior to the Washington D.C.
+Conference.
+NPAE: National President's Award for Excellence -- the Best of the Best.
+One Department and Five Units are awarded the National President's Award for Excellence each year at National Convention.